-We provide instant car accident lawsuit loans in North Carolina.
-Contact today for a free case evaluation.
+We provide instant car accident lawsuit advances in North Carolina.
+Contact us today for a free case evaluation.

 North Carolina is one of the five districts that adopt the contributory negligence rule.
 Others are Maryland, Alabama, Virginia, and the District of Columbia.

 Under the contributory negligence rule, both parties will lose part of their compensation or pay as much damages as they are responsible for their injuries.